 Visit Isle of Wight re-opened the Tourist Information Centre at the front of the museum in the summer of 2015, which has created the opportunity to work in partnership with the Council, to provide front of house duties.

-Holiday Island (May)
+Exhibition - Holiday Island

 In addition, the museum will host many free entry community days throughout the year, with guided tours, displays and family activities.
 A community display case will also be available for local groups to create their own mini exhibitions, with space for groups to display larger displays in the winter season.